DavidGarfinkle/COMP550-A4Q2/README.md

 python sumbasic.py <method_name> "<file_n>*"

+Or, to run all algorithms on all of the input documents in docs/,

+./generate-results.sh

 For example,
 python ./sumbasic.py simplified "./docs/doc1-*.txt" > simplified-1.txt
 should run the simplified version of the summarizer on the first cluster, writing the output to a text file